-Objection to automated profiling: If you wish to opt-out of having your personal information profiled for personalisation purposes you can adjusting your account settings or contact us directly.
+Objection to automated profiling: If you wish to opt-out of having your personal information profiled for personalisation purposes you can adjust your account settings or contact us directly.

-Objection to legitimate interests: If you wish to object to our processing of your data where we are pursuing our legitimate interests or those of a third party please contacting us as at the contact details provided below stating the nature of and reasons for such objection.
+Objection to legitimate interests: If you wish to object to our processing of your data where we are pursuing our legitimate interests or those of a third party please contact us at the contact details provided below stating the nature of and reasons for such objection.

 Complain: You also have the right to lodge a complaint about us with our supervisory authority, the Information Commissioner's Office.